Paddy Power Gold Cup Preview, Tips, Runners & Trends (November Meeting)

 Paddy Power Gold Cup Trends:

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Paddy Power Gold Cup next time out then you would have backed a total of 3 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -5.55.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2024 Paddy Power Gold Cup.
+From the past 20 if you had followed the winner of the Paddy Power Gold Cup next time out then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -8.80.
+Before placing your bet on the 2025 Paddy Power Gold Cup see which other runners today are being backed on the racing predictions page.

 These are the top three quickest-run Paddy Power Gold Cup over the last 20 renewals: